openhab/openhab-addons/bundles/org.openhab.binding.phc/README.md

 #### Parameters

-- **Address:** Type the address of the module like the DIP switches (you can also find in the PHC software) of the module, e.g. 10110. (mandatory)
+- **address:** Type the address of the module like the DIP switches (you can also find in the PHC software) of the module, e.g. 10110. (mandatory)

-- **UpDownTime[1-4] (only JRM):** (advanced) The time in seconds that the shutter needs to move up or down.
+- **upDownTime[1-4] (only JRM):** (advanced) The time in seconds that the shutter needs to move up or down, with a resolution of 1/10 seconds.
 The default, if no value is specified, is 30 seconds.

-- **DimTime[1-2] (only DIM):** (advanced) The time in seconds in that the dimmer should move 100%.
-The default is 2 seconds, then for example dimming from 0 to 100% takes 1 second.
+- **dimTime[1-2] (only DIM):** (advanced) The time in seconds in that the dimmer should move 100%.
+The default is 2 seconds, then for example dimming from 0 to 100% takes 2 second.

 ## Channels